rmaqueda/Brastlewark/README.md

 # Brastlewark

-- List the gnomes from network request
+- List gnomes from network request
-- Filter by name
+- Filter by gnome name
-- Filter by hair color
+- Filter by gnome hair color

 - Gnome detail (not finished)